ssithimo/zillow-lead-conversion/data/README.md

 ### `zillow-dataset-simulation.ipynb`
 ### `moval-zillow-data.csv`
-Simulated dataset of ~26,000 browsing sessions over the past 180 days (6 months).
+Simulated dataset of ~2,000 unique browsing sessions over the past 180 days (6 months).
 Each row represents a single session from an anonymized user.

 ---